-- A vMotion vmkernel interface is added to each host during the initial setup. - NTP is set on each ESXi server. - Shared storage added to each ESXi host in FlashStack using the Pure Storage vSphere Web Plugin. - Cisco ESXi enic network and fnic fibre channel adapter drivers were applied to each server. - An ESXi swap datastore is specified to easily allow for separation of VM swapfiles, to make them excludable from snapshots and backup purposes. - Pure Storage recommended ESXi tuneables were applied using the vSphere PowerCLI.
+- A vMotion vmkernel interface is added to each host during the initial setup. - NTP is set on each ESXi server. - Shared storage added to each ESXi host in FlashStack using the Pure Storage vSphere Web Plugin.

+- VMware ESXi nenic network and fnic fibre channel adapter drivers were applied to each server as needed. - An ESXi swap datastore is specified to easily allow for separation of VM swapfiles, to make them excludable from snapshots and backup purposes.